kevgo/cucumber-sort/README.md

 </a>

-The recipe is technically correct.
-The "test" passes, it produces apple pie.
+This scenario works: it produces an apple pie.
+But it's not well organized.
-However, this recipe would be easier to reason about and compare with other recipes if they always started with the basic ingredients and list the optional ingredients at the end.
+Recipes would be easier to read and compare if they always listed the basic ingredients first and then the optional ones.

-This is what _cucumber-sort_ helps you with.
-It enforces a specific order of steps in your Cucumber files.
+That's exactly what _cucumber-sort_ helps with.
+It enforces a predictable, project-wide order of steps in your Cucumber files.

+### Step 1: record all steps

-To start using it, let's collect all the Gherkin steps from our test suite into a file, so that we can order them:
+First, collect all Gherkin steps from your test suite into a file you can sort:

 <pre type="shell/command" allow-error>
 cucumber-sort check --record